 TIME 11:00 a.m.
-Eastern Time Tuesday, May 10, 2022 PLACE Residence Inn by Marriott Rock Bridge Room 401 Bullitt Lane, Louisville, Kentucky 40222 ITEMS OF BUSINESS To elect the three Class II members of the Board of Directors named in this Proxy Statement.
+Eastern Time Thursday, May 11, 2023 PLACE Residence Inn by Marriott Rock Bridge Room 401 Bullitt Lane, Louisville, Kentucky 40222 ITEMS OF BUSINESS To elect the two Class III members of the Board of Directors named in this Proxy Statement.
 An advisory approval of the Company's named executive officer compensation.
 To transact such other business as may properly come before the meeting and any postponement or adjournment thereof.
-RECORD DATE Holders of record of Sypris Solutions, Inc. common stock at the close of business on March 16, 2022, are entitled to vote at the meeting.
+RECORD DATE Holders of record of Sypris Solutions, Inc. common stock at the close of business on March 20, 2023, are entitled to vote at the meeting.
 PROXY VOTING It is important that your shares be represented and voted at the meeting.
 If you are a holder of record, you can vote your shares in one of four ways: (1) Visit the website noted on your proxy card to vote via the Internet; (2) Use the toll-free telephone number on your proxy card to vote by telephone; (3) Sign, date and return your proxy card in the enclosed envelope to vote by mail; or (4) Attend the meeting in person.
-If you are a beneficial owner of shares registered in the name of your broker, bank or other nominee, you should have received a voting instructions card with these proxy materials from that organization rather than from us.
-Follow the instructions from your broker, bank or other nominee included with these proxy materials, or contact your broker, bank or other nominee to request a legal proxy.
+If you are a beneficial owner of shares registered in the name of your broker, bank or other nominee, you should have received a voting broker, bank or other nominee to request a legal proxy.

 A Proxy Statement describing matters to be considered at the Annual Meeting is attached to this notice.
-Jeffrey T. Gill Chairman of the Board, President and Chief Executive Officer April 1, 2022 - Regarding the Availability of Proxy Materials